craig1123/react-recipes/README.md

 #### Arguments

-- `liveMeasure?: Boolean`: Adds scroll and resize events to always have the latest dimensions, default is `true`.
+- `liveMeasure?: Bool`: Adds scroll and resize events to always have the latest dimensions, default is `true`.
-- `delay?: Boolean`: delay for debounce calculation, default is `250`.
+- `delay?: Number`: delay for debounce calculation, default is `250`.

 #### Returns

-- `ref: Node`: Give this ref to the element needing the calculation
+- `ref: Ref`: Give this ref to the element needing the calculation
 - `dimensions: Object`: All of the element's dimensions
 - `node: Node`: The Element